 CodeConf didn't record audio or video of any of the talks, so I'm posting a transcript of mine here.
 Enjoy.
 Photo by faunzy.
 I used to think that the process of making open source software went like this: you write software, you apply your open source license of choice to it, and you publish the source.
 Ta-da.
 Hi.
 Now, I've got to be upfront with you.
+Back in early 2009 I’d just finished a four year stint writing a web site about productivity software called Lifehacker.
+I only had this vague notion of what went on behind the scenes.
 How Creative Mornings Runs Their 106 Monthly Chapters.
 For six months in a row, I told myself I’d wake up at 6AM and get out the door to a monthly CreativeMornings event.

 Instead, I’d hit snooze every time, missing it and then perusing the event photos longingly a few days later.
 Last month, I was determined to break the cycle.
-So, at 8AM on February 13, I filled out my online profile, packed away some business cards, and headed out into the misty Seattle morning.
-As soon as I arrived, I knew why this series had captured the hearts and minds of creatives in 106 cities around the world.
-And I knew why people got up so early to bask in it: someone greeted me warmly at the entrance and ushered me inside.
 Scaling Facebook Groups — HS Hackers.
 It’s been a little over 9 months since my baby was conceived, which is pretty impressive considering I don’t have a womb or any female reproductive anatomy.

 That’s because I’m talking about a virtual birth, one which I’ve had the luck, privilege, and sometimes duty, to have brought into this world.
 It’s been one hell of a ride—in the course of a school year, our group has grown to include high schoolers from all 50 states and more than a dozen countries, organizers from nearly every major U.S. college hackathon, newly-minted founders of high school hackathons and hacker meetups, and yes, even the president of Y Combinator.